 If the problem is essentially academic in nature, then the first person you should speak to is the convener of the core course or elective in question (if the issue concerns a particular course or elective) or the Course Administrator or Academic Director (if the issue relates to your studies more generally).
-If, for whatever reason, you would prefer not to discuss the issue with either of the latter, you may also contact the Faculty's Academic Administrator or the Director of Graduate Studies for Taught Courses, who will also be able to offer help.
+If, for whatever reason, you would prefer not to discuss the issue with either of the latter, you may also contact the Faculty's Academic Administrator or the Associate Dean for Graduate Studies (Taught), who will also be able to offer help.
 Contact details for all of the above can be found under Key Contacts near the start of this Handbook.

 If your query relates to the administration of the course, please contact the MLF Office (mlf@law.ox.ac.uk).
-If you have a question about careers or alumni events, please contact Clare Oxenbury-Palmer (clare.oxenbury-palmer@law.ox.ac.uk).
+If you have a question about careers or alumni events, please write to oxlfevents@law.ox.ac.uk.